 Okay, so its a kind of IV drip, but what does that mean for us endurance athletes?

 UK-based Science in Sport (SiS) is a pioneer in applying isotonic solutions to sports fueling, and claims that its signature GO series is the world’s first isotonic energy gel.
-Today, let’s have a look at the science behind it, followed by some thoughts of a 36km long run fueled by SiS GO Isotonic Energy Gels.
+Today, let’s have a look at the science behind it, followed by a review after a 36km long run fueled by SiS GO Isotonic Energy Gels.